 2. Modeled conversions

-Recently, restrictions on cookies, data privacy, and marketing technologies have complicated the work of analysts and marketers.
+Recently, restrictions on cookies, data privacy, and other marketing initiatives and technologies have complicated the work of analysts and marketers.
 In digital marketing, there are more and more blind spots that prevent data-based decision-making.

 The good news is that with the help of OWOX BI, you can eliminate these blind spots: